strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 * `kafka-oauth-singe.yaml`

-A single node Kafka cluster using Apache Kafka 2.3.1 with OAuth 2 authentication using 'demo' realm, and fast local signature validation (with keys loaded from JWKS endpoint) for validating access tokens.
+A single node Kafka cluster using Apache Kafka 2.3.1 with OAuth 2 authentication using the 'demo' realm, and fast local signature validation (with keys loaded from the JWKS endpoint) for validating access tokens.

 * `kafka-oauth-single-2_4.yaml`